Click to enlarge

 The Kilgore Project lies on the north-eastern margin of the Miocene-Pliocene Kilgore Caldera complex in the Eastern Snake River Plain, Idaho.
-The Kilgore Project contains the Kilgore Deposit with a current NI 43-101 (completed in 2018) Indicated Resource of 520,000 ounces (oz.)
-Au in 27.4 million tonnes at a grade of 0.59 g/t Au and an Inferred Resource of 300,000 oz.
-Au in 20.2 million tonnes at a grade of 0.46 g/t Au (the “Deposit”).
+The Kilgore Project contains the Kilgore Deposit with a current NI 43-101 (completed in 2018) Indicated Resource of 825,000 ounces (oz.)
+Au in 44.6 million tonnes at a grade of 0.58 g/t Au and an Inferred Resource of 136,000 oz.
+Au in 9.4 million tonnes at a grade of 0.45 g/t Au (the “Deposit”).
 The Kilgore Deposit is a low-sulphidation, gold bearing, quartz-adularia epithermal system hosted in Tertiary volcanic rocks, local Tertiary intrusive rocks, and basement Late Cretaceous, Aspen Formation sedimentary rocks.
-The preparation of an updated NI 43-101 compliant resource calculation was announced on Aug.
+The release of an updated NI 43-101 compliant resource calculation was announced on Aug.
 14, 2018 (please see Otis news release dated Aug.
 14, 2018) and the technical report has been filed on sedar.

 PLEASE SCROLL TO VIEW MORE